OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

-This oasis is hidden away a short walk from the busy port area is one of the islands only four star hotels.
-Ceramic tile floors and simple furnishings this is not a luxury hotel, but a quite comfortable one.
-Not all rooms have a view of the sea so make sure when booking to ask for a room overlooking the port with a terrace.
-There is a spa on the hotel grounds that includes two seawater pools built into caves.
-Swim back and forth between the Frigidarium (66-76 degree F) and the Calidarium (35-38 degree F.) There is also a Turkish style Hammam bath.
+Hidden short walk from the busy port area, the Grand Hotel is one of the island’s only four star hotels.
+Whilst this isn’t a luxury hotel, it’s certainly comfortable with simple furnishings and Vietri tiled floors.
+Ask for a room overlooking the port when booking, as not all have a view.
+A real highlight here is the subterranean spa, which includes two seawater pools built into caves.
+Swim back and forth between the Frigidarium (66-76 degree F) and the Calidarium (35-38 degree F.) There is also a Turkish style hammam bath.
 The Il Melegrano restaurant hosts a popular aperitivo in the early evening and serves creative island cuisine.

-This hotel is in Le Forna which is a 15-minute bus ride from the port and is the neighborhood that boasts the best sunset views on the island.
-The 27 rooms are decorated simply with wrought iron frame beds and dark wooden wardrobes.
-Each room includes air conditioning and a mini fridge and almost every room has a balcony with a sea view.
-The on sight restaurant is family run and where breakfast is included with your room.
-You can also choose a half board option or eat as you choose a la carte.
-The native Ponzese staff and family speak perfect English and are happy to help you discover their favorite places on the island.
-There are three beaches within walking distance of the hotel.
+Situated in Le Forna, a 15-minute bus ride from the port, Hotel Ortensia boasts the island’s best sunset views, thanks to its westerly position.
+The 27 rooms are decorated simply with wrought iron bed frames and dark wooden wardrobes; almost every room has a balcony with a sea view.
+Breakfast is included, you can also choose half-board or eat à la carte at the onsite, family-run restaurant.
+The native Ponzese staff and family speak perfect English and are happy to help you discover their favourite places on the island, plus there are three beaches within walking distance of the hotel.

-Overlooking the Cala Feola in the Le Forna neighborhood this hotel is designed in the style of the islands typical fisherman’s cottages spread out over four separate buildings.
+Overlooking the Cala Feola in the Le Forna neighbourhood, this hotel is designed in the style of the island’s fisherman’s cottages, spread out over four separate buildings.
 With pastel blues and crisp white walls, the rooms have a coastal feel and all have a view of the sea.
-Rooms have air conditioning, minibar, telephone, internet and satellite TV.
-There is a restaurant on the property and you can choose between a bed and breakfast or a half board (dinner) options.
-The hotel offers a free shuttle service to the port.
+Dine on fresh seafood every evening at the onsite restaurant – ask for the local delicacy, sea urchin, as allegedly Ponza is the place place in the world to try it.
+The hotel also offers a free shuttle service to the port.